Ward Sports Medicine Building

 - Hall of Fame - Hall of honor recognizing distinguished individuals who have brought admiration to Pirate athletics.
 A plaque recognizing each member of the Hall of Fame is on display.

-- Basketball and Football Suites - The football staff has their own private office suite with each coach having his own individual office behind a spacious reception area.
-The men's and women's basketball staffs share an office suite complete with separate meeting rooms and personalized offices.
+- Football and Volleyball Suites - The football staff has their own private office suite with each coach having his own individual office behind a spacious reception area.
+The women's volleyball staff also utilizes a suite complete with a separate meeting room and personalized offices.

 - Pat Draughon Study Center - This location provides wireless access for laptop use as well as printing.
 Each computer is connected to the Internet, a printing station and is loaded with additional programs needed for classes.
 The offices of the several members of the student development staff are also contained inside the study center.